 Centralized Management

-2. Uniform policies and updates minimize configuration drift and vulnerabilities.
+Uniform policies reduce configuration drift and vulnerabilities

-3. Rapid troubleshooting and consistent compliance are possible.
+Faster troubleshooting and consistent compliance

 Decentralized Management

-1. Each network segment (office, site, or device group) is managed independently.
+Each network segment is managed independently

 Top Benefits of Centralized Network Management